 Note that Percentage Gain formula above (and calculator below) can enter units of either this method (like a 1.15 multiplier) or can use actual values like dollars (for example, if the initial value was $1, the 1.15x gain is $1.15 value).
 Percentage comparisons compute correctly regardless of the actual value, just meaning, $8 vs $1 or $800 vs $100 is exactly the same percentage as $8,000,000 vs $1,000,000.
 These are 8x or (8-1)×100 = 700% gain.
 The -1 subtracts out the 1x initial investment to show only the gain.
 The gain percentage is not affected by the initial investment value.
 Percent only reflects the degree of difference between Start and Final value.

-The annualized gain is not what actually happened each year, however the point is as if an investment did somehow pay fixed 12.24185% interest every year, the resulting total in six years would be that same result.
-It's not bad way to think of investments that vary.
-It could matter if a published fixed rate compounded every day or month, but using years is what Annualized Result means.
+The annualized gain is not what actually happened each specific year, however the point is AS IF an investment did somehow pay fixed 12.24185% interest every year, the resulting total in six years would be that same result.
+It is a good way to think of investments that vary each year.
+It could still matter if comparing with a published fixed rate compounded every day or month, but using each year is what Annualized Result means.
 Stocks are basically compounded on the date of every dividend and with every market day's price, but annualization computes accurately using whatever final dollars are actually present at the end of the year.
 That is also how annual Total Return stock numbers are computed.
 So whenever Morningstar says the 10 year Total Return of a stock was say 12.5%, that means annualized, as if every year.
 That didn't literally happen every year, but the final result was the same.
 You may want to compare the fixed rate gain as the resulting dollars annualized too (should be the same, unless fees or other costs).
 The purpose of Annualization is for comparing the return of a varying rate as if it was a fixed interest rate of results, perhaps useful to better visualize a number for the varying market gain.

 The Withdrawal Depletion Test on the S&P 500 calculator page shows the S&P 500 Annualized Return is usually around 10 to 12% (a few times are a bit more or less) if starting in any of the last 50 years.
 Or 26% for the previous three years (read at the 2019-2021 start line), before 2022 drops it to 16% (2019-2022).
 But that is only 4 years, and it always has recovered.
 Always recovering is the only way we got to today.
 Any withdrawal does drastically reduce the total returns.
 You do get the withdrawals, but then the future earnings are seriously reduced, which does not compute well.

-If backing it out to verify does not quite reach the same exact number, you need more decimal digits for better precision.
-It should be possible for a calculator or computer to use FULL precision of all the numbers, especially for exponent calculations.
+The large number of digits are shown in the calcultors in case someone wants to reverse calculate for verification.
+Values like $1,000,000.01 are 9 significant digits.
+If reverse calculations don't quite reach the same exact number, you need more decimal digits for better precision.
+It is possible for a calculator or computer to use FULL precision of all the numbers, especially for exponent calculations.
 Meaning, don't round off the data until time to show it.
 Computing 7 digit values (like $19995.35) needs that many significant digits all along for full precision.
-So compute with the full available precision, without any rounding.
-Rounding during calculation (of dollars or percent) affects result precision.
-But even a rough approximation might still be adequate as a ballpark comparison.
+You would round off final results to show them, but while in the computer, compute with the full available precision, without any rounding.
+Rounding during calculation (of dollars or percent) affects result precision, however even a rough approximation might still be adequate as a ballpark comparison.

 Annualized rate is AS IF this were this same hypothetical fixed gain every year that does produce the same value result.